induktio/thinker/Readme.md

 Thinker is an AI improvement mod for Alpha Centauri: Alien Crossfire.
 This mod increases the level of challenge in single player while providing many gameplay enhancements.
-By patching the game to use an additional DLL, new functionality can be developed in C++.
-Most important features include:
+By patching the game to use an additional DLL, many new features can be developed in C++.

 * Vastly improved production/terraforming AI
-* Improved code for AI social engineering choices
 * AI combat units are rewritten to use more variety in tactics
 * AI colony pods reach their destinations much more often
 * More config options for many previously fixed settings in the game engine
 * Many enhancements to random map generation/spawn locations
-* Visual changes on how base name labels are emphasized on the map
+* Visual changes on map rendering and other user interface additions
+* Some automation features are also available for player factions
 * Mod also includes [Scient's patches](Details.md)

 This mod is tested to work with the [GOG version](https://www.gog.com/game/sid_meiers_alpha_centauri) of Alpha Centauri.
 Note that official Alien Crossfire patch version 2.0 must be installed for the launcher to work with terranx.exe.
 Older game version 1.0 is NOT supported by Thinker.
-Installing Scient's patch v2.x also works since this binary can be used by the launcher.
+Installing Scient's patch v2 also works since this terranx.exe can be used by the launcher.

 [See more information](Details.md) about the features and recommended settings.
 It's strongly recommended to read Details.md as many features provided by the mod are not present in the vanilla game.